GAumala/blog/static/posts/2020-05-03-navigating-with-fragments.md

 ### Scaling to larger stacks

 This example works really nice because there's only one fragment the user can go back to.
 In fact you can get the same result for free by calling `addToBackStack()` in the transaction.
-But what if there were three, five, or an unbounded number?
+But what if there were four, five, or an unbounded number?
 You'd have to add a value to the bundle for each of them.
-At that point it's better to  use something like a queue in the arguments bundle that you pop each time user presses back.
+This isn't a common thing, most apps have only so many fragments in the back stack.
+But, if you are struggling with this, then it's better to use something like a queue in the arguments bundle that you pop each time user presses back.
 It might be a little more work, but it pays off.
 If you implement the most appropriate data structure for your use case, managing your fragment history is a breeze.

 ### Coupling fragments